CeruleanOwl/CeruleanOwl.github.io/docs/enhancementthree.md

 ![MongoDB Performance](Pictures/DogDashboard.png)

 Next required me to set up user authentication and during those processes, I implemented the security practice of “least privilege” to only give functionality to the database for what is required to complete their tasks and nothing more.
-The “Employee” was given only read/write privileges to complete their given tasks of the database.
+The “Employee” was given only read/write privileges to complete their given tasks in the database.

 ![MongoDB Performance](Pictures/MongoSH2.png)